Proactive Planning for Resilience: Protocols for Community-Led Climate Adaptation in Virginia

 • Hampton Roads localities should adopt design storm requirements that account for both tidal elevations and rainfall and incorporate projected future conditions from SLR and increased rainfall.

-In addition, at the federal level, the Federal Flood Risk Management Standard (FFRMS) (formerly implemented through presidential executive order) began being implemented through FEMA regulations effective September 9, 2024.4 The FFRMS requires federal agencies to select one of three approaches (or a fourth approach resulting from any other method in an update to the FFRMS) to establish flood elevation and the corresponding flood hazard area for project siting, design and construction.5 Localities should keep in mind that that standard will be used for federally-funded projects within their jurisdiction,6 and seek opportunities to coordinate planning accordingly.
+In addition, at the federal level, the Federal Flood Risk Management Standard (FFRMS) (formerly implemented through presidential executive order) began being implemented through FEMA regulations effective September 9, 2024.4 The FFRMS requires federal agencies to select one of three approaches (or a fourth approach resulting from any other method in an update to the FFRMS) to establish flood elevation and the corresponding flood hazard area for project siting, design and construction.5 However, on January 20, 2025, President Trump rescinded the FFRMS in Executive Order 14148: Initial Rescission of Harmful Executive Orders and Actions, and FEMA announced on March 25, 2025 that FEMA-funded projects will no longer be subject to the standard and the agency has stopped all implementation activities.6 The FEMA rules implementing the FFRMS remain the law until a new rulemaking replaces them, however, so the issue is not fully resolved.

 Risk Reduction Options